xak2000/nomad/website/source/guides/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 }
 ```

-In the example above, the `update` stanza tells Nomad to create a single canary
+In the example above, the `update` block tells Nomad to create a single canary
 when the job specification is changed.
 Below we can see how this works by
 changing the image to run the new version: